linux-nvme/nvme-cli/doc/libnvme.rst

 **Return**

-Zero if a reset was initiated or -1 with errno set otherwise.
+0 if a reset was initiated or -1 with errno set otherwise.

 .. c:function:: int nvme_ns_rescan (int fd)